Dadido3/noita-mapcap/README.md

 All you can do is to click `Ignore always`.

 Alternatively you can run the same capture in the regular Noita (non dev build), which has these messages disabled.
-With the exception that you can't disable the pixel and rigid body simulations it works as good as in the dev build.
+With the exception that you can't disable the pixel and rigid body simulations, the mod works just as well as in the dev build.

 ### The mod messed up my game